 The Decarceration Project’s Women’s Pretrial Release Initiative is a ground-breaking partnership with Fedcap and the Open Society Foundation.
-Our goal is to assist cis- and trans-women accused of crimes and held on unaffordable money bail return to their community.
-The project is a microcosm of the Decarceration Project’s larger work to close Rikers Island by first striving to close the Rose M. Singer women’s facility.
-By working with Fedcap, we provide our clients unparralled access to a wide range of support systems, including job training, counseling, help navigating an addiction, and mental health treatment.
+Our goal is to challenge the detention of cis- and trans-women on unaffordable money bail and secure our clients’ return to their communities.
+The project’s ultimate mission is to close the Rose M. Singer women’s facility—a first step towards the larger goal of closing all of Rikers Island for good.
+By working with Fedcap, we provide our clients unparalleled access to a wide range of support systems, including job training, counseling, help navigating an addiction, and mental health treatment.

 Here is how the Women’s Pretrial Release Initiative works:

 - Our staff identifies eligible women being held on bail they can’t afford.

 - A referral is made to Fedcap, who then screens the client for programming needs and eligibility.

 - Our client is accepted, and we present the case to the district attorney and judge to obtain release.

 - If the court denies our application, we litigate our clients’ bail in an effort to secure their release.